Kidney Pain: 8 Causes, How to Treat & What it Feels Like

 Symptoms of a kidney infection include strong pain in the lower back, frequent urination, or urine with a strong odor.
 In some cases, you may also experience fever, chills, nausea and vomiting.

-How to treat: You should increase your fluid intake greatly to help eliminate the bacteria causing the pain.
-The bacteria can be treated with antibiotics, as prescribed by a doctor.
+How to treat: You should increase your fluid intake greatly to help eliminate the microorganisms causing the pain.
+Bacterial infections can be treated with antibiotics, as prescribed by a doctor.

 3. Single cyst or polycystic kidney